Unosquare-CoE-JavaScript/mp-armando-garza/README.md

 - Mastercard cards start with a "5"

 You should see the correct promotion applied depending on the card number and the items in the cart.

+Finally, you can click the **Pay** button to trigger the mock API call.
+You can use "6666666666666666" as a card number to force an API error.